robhanssen/recept-docker/README.md

 # recept-docker
 A docker-compose version of the Kookpunt recipe database.

-Run the command `docker-compose up` and the website will launch at port 8000.
+Run the command `sudo docker-compose up` and the website will launch at port 8000.